jonhue/acts_as_favoritor/README.md

 **Note:** These methods are available for every scope you are using.

+The total counts all favorites that were recorded, while the score factors in favorites that were removed.
+In most use cases the score is the most useful.

 ## Configuration

 You can configure acts_as_favoritor by passing a block to `configure`.
 This can be done in `config/initializers/acts_as_favoritor.rb`: